bac2qh/ippp_Final_Project/README.md

 There are four important folders in this repo. data folder stores all supporting data; output folder stores all outputs, including maps and plots;
-source_code folder is the Jupyter Notebook codes showing both our final results and the process of our work; finally webpage folder stores our html files.
+code folder is the Jupyter Notebook codes showing both our final results and the process of our work; finally webpage folder stores our html files.

 ### Reserch Topic